IndySockets/Indy/README.OpenSSL.txt

 exception when using an earlier version, Indy must be compiled with the OPENSSL_NO_MIN_VERSION defined symbol.

-Four link models are supported for use of the OpenSSL library:
+Three link models are supported for use of the OpenSSL library:

     1. Dynamic loading (default).
 Under this model, the OpenSSL library is loaded on demand at run time.
 The Indy OpenSSL modules then adjust to the